Exclusive: Inside the world of private investigators

 You will also need a good camera for capturing any action, a spy camera or audio recorder to hide in a client’s property.
 I have also fitted magnetic tracking devices under a target’s car and installed recording devices in some phones – but the client would need to get the phone to me first.

-Graham: I have a range of hand-held hard drive recorders, several recording devices within items such as telephone covers and clothing, a covert surveillance vehicle equipped with battery chargers and other sundries that compliment my ordinary vehicle, two-way radios and GPS trackers.
+Graham: I have a range of hand-held hard drive recorders, several listening devices within items such as telephone covers and clothing, a covert surveillance vehicle equipped with battery chargers and other sundries that compliment my ordinary vehicle, two-way radios and GPS trackers.

 What are the common misconceptions about your role?